How & Why to Teach English in Japan in 2026

 There are hundreds of stunning places to see in Japan, an island country.

-From Mount Fuji and Imperial Tokyo to Hiroshima Peace Memorial Park and Historic Kyoto to the Island Shrine of Itsukushima and Osaka Castle, countless tourist attractions exist in Japan.
+Japan has countless tourist attractions, from Mount Fuji and Imperial Tokyo to Hiroshima Peace Memorial Park and Historic Kyoto, to the Island Shrine of Itsukushima and Osaka Castle.

 Japan is a visitor’s paradise.
 But you cannot enjoy these stunning places within your limited budget and time.

-On a seven-day trip, it is impractical to see 30 different places.
-You will focus on well-known and not less-told but still exciting locations during the journey.
-It leaves a lot to be desired.
+It is impractical to see 30 different places on a seven-day trip.
+During the journey, you will focus on well-known and lesser-known, yet still exciting, locations.
+This leaves a lot to be desired.

-The good news is that you are in for a treat as an English teacher in Japan.
+The good news is that you are in for a rewarding experience as an English teacher in Japan.

-Besides weekends, you will have plenty of time to appreciate every location there.
+Outside weekends, you will have plenty of time to appreciate each location.

 South Korea, Russia, China (PRC), and Taiwan are neighboring countries worth visiting.
 Consider taking a trip during a long vacation, a local holiday, or an extended weekend.